PreciselyData/Private-Spatial-APIs/docker-desktop/README.md

 # Precisely Private-Spatial-APIs-helm Service Setup on Local Docker Desktop

-The Private-Spatial-APIs application can be setup locally for test purpose.
+The Private Spatial APIs application can be setup locally for test purpose.

 ## Step 1: Download Reference Data and Required Docker Images